 Q: What is the difference between Micro 4193 and Micro 4998?

 A: Micro 4193 is independent study.
 For example, some micro majors get 4193 credit for assisting with introductory micro labs for non-majors.
 Micro 4998 is undergraduate research.
-If you are doing research in a lab, you should sign up for Micro 4998.
+If you are doing research in a lab, you should work with your PI & assigned academic advisor to sign up for Micro 4998.
 NOTE: You will need to find a professor willing to let you become involved in research in his/her lab before you can sign up for 4998 credit.

 Q: Can a non-honors student do undergrad research with a thesis?

 A: Yes.
-The non-honors student will need to find a professor willing to sponsor the student.
-Under quarters, the student would then sign up for Micro 4999.
+The non-honors student will need to find a professor willing to sponsor the student and enroll in the appropriate section of Micro 4999.

 Q: I’d like to be involved in undergraduate research.
 How do I go about finding a spot in a lab?

 A: In the Micro Dept. there is NOT a list of available undergraduate research openings.
 You will need to do some preliminary work determining what type of research is being carried out by each professor.
 Once you find a lab that is involved in research you are interested in, contact the professor to see if he/she would willing to take you as an undergrad research student.
 You can find more information about how to go about this at: http://microbiology.osu.edu/students/ugrad-research

 There is also additional information concerning undergraduate research on the main ASC website.

 Q: I've been doing undergraduate research in a professor’s lab however, that professor is not in the Microbiology Department.
 How can I find out if the work I am doing can be considered for credit?